One of the happiest moments of my life was drinking a cup of tea at 8am in a steamy cafe in the heart of Kirkwall, Orkney.

 At some point, I wondered how much fun it might be to become a professional writer, telling stories for a living.
 If people actually did that for living.

 Skip forward.
 My family has moved to the UK, and I’m not sure what I want to do with my life.
 I leave school, drift through a number of tedious jobs for very little money – and at some point I’m leafing through an old copy of one of those National Geographics.
 Something in me says I need an adventure to get me out the rut I’m in.

 A few weeks later, I spot an advert in an outdoors magazine for a walking expedition through the Austrian South Tyrol – and off I go.

 I come home changed.
 A change that leads to retaking exams, going to University as an archaeology student and learning to write with precision and clarity, and then to a series of office jobs in York while I experiment with my own writing as a side income.

 Cut to early 2012.
 I’m an office-monkey by day, and thanks to a blossoming fascination with the wider world, I’m a travel blogger by night.
-My work has been read out as part of the Travel Bloggers Exchange Community Keynote, my blog posts have been linked to by the likes of Lonely Planet, World Hum and Lifehacker, and I’m selling decent amounts of my writing work – but somehow I’m still holding myself back.
+My work has been read out as part of a big conference keynote, my blog posts have been linked to by the likes of Lonely Planet, World Hum and Lifehacker, and I’m selling decent amounts of my writing work – but somehow I’m still holding myself back.